mariapalomares/year3-story-2018/README.md

 ## Git story 2018 - ITB Student - Maria del Mar Palomares Marin B00100180
 	* Title: Sherlock Holmes and the Philosophical Stone Summary of story: A new short story of Sherlock Holmes and Doctor Watson take us to a new fascinating case a man's disappearance and the mythical philosophical stone.

-### Project Chapters
+### Summary of Contents
-	*### [Chapter 1 - The Woman in Red] https://mariapalomares.github.io/year3-story-2018/chapter01.html
+	*### <a href="https://mariapalomares.github.io/year3-story-2018/chapter01.html">Chapter 1 - The Woman in Red</a>
 	*###
 	*###